 You must include the TITLE of your desired group in the SUBJECT LINE and your MEMBERSHIP NUMBER in the body of the email

 The group leader will confirm your participation (up to twelve members per group) and send further details.

-The group will meet on Fridays at 10:30 on the following dates:
+The group will meet and discuss the books on the following Fridays at 10h30:

 Philippe Mélot is a semi-retired lawyer, the founder and a partner at Legalteam, a consulting firm specialising in management consulting for law firms and legal departments.He is also involved in the Executive Master General Counsel, a program set up at Sciences Po Executive Education.
 Having grown up near Utah Beach in Normandy, he specialized in US political History at Sciences-Po He was the vice-president of the American Club of Paris ( 2006/7) and President of the Cavaliers de Lafayette, a bike club promoting Franco American friendship through rides across France and the US.
 (He rode hisbike from Seattle to Boston in 2010 and presented the trip at a Library program in November 2010).